TheMaverickProgrammer/boomflame/README.md

 By default, all animation documents are stored under `/assets/anims/` but can be changed directly by changing `AnimationComponent.prefix` and providing a different asset manager in the constructor.
-`mode` tells the component how to play the animation and can be changed at any time.
+A `mode` tells the component how to play the animation and can be changed at any time.

 > [!TIP]
-> `Mode` enums can be combined using bitwise operators.
+> `Mode`s can be combined using bitwise operators.
 > For example `Mode.reverse | Mode.loop` will loop the animation
 > while playing it in reverse.